Previous reviews: (05/06/06) (09/01/06) (04/21/08) (12/07/08) (11/08/09) (11/06/10) (01/29/11) (02/20/12)

-Blue Smoke is the barbecue wing of Danny Meyer's restaurant empire that includes Union Square Café, Grammercy Tavern and Eleven Madison Park.
-A partner in the operation is three-time Memphis in May winner Mike Mills, who trained Blue Smoke pitmaster Kenny Callaghan.
-It was Blue Smoke that in 2002 kicked off the New York BBQ renaissance continuing with Daisy May's, Dinosaur and RUB.
+Blue Smoke is the barbecue wing of hospitality king Danny Meyer's restaurant empire that includes Union Square Café, Grammercy Tavern and Eleven Madison Park.
+The original phase featured a multi-regional survey of barbecure that was the collaboration of three-time Memphis in May winner Mike Mills and chef-turned-pitmaster Kenny Callaghan.
+It was Blue Smoke's 2002 arrival that kicked off the New York BBQ renaissance continuing with Daisy May's, Dinosaur and RUB.

-Blue Smoke is pretty slick.
 Looking at the beautiful space with high ceilings, a second dining level overlooking a huge bar area and a large main dining room with greenhouse windows, you'd never know you were in the city.
-And you might also not notice that it's a barbecue joint—the only giveaways are the stack of wood deep into the dining room and a few classic black and white barbecue photographs that adorn the walls in frames.
+And you might also not notice that it's a barbecue joint—the only giveaways are the stack of wood deep into the dining room and a few classic black and white barbecue photographs of pitmasters that adorn the walls in frames.

 This is a fun place equally suited to a date night or a boys' or girls' night out.
 In the basement below is Jazz Standard, where you can see live entertainment while enjoying the barbecue.